Snowflake pricing calculator: how do I estimate credits and storage for our workloads before a POC?

 Frequently Asked Questions

-How does Snowflake pricing work for POCs and ongoing workloads?
+How does Snowflake pricing work for credits and storage?

 Expanded Explanation: